Tyresius92/le-chat/README.md

 Run `npm install` in the root directory.
 Dependencies for client and server will be installed automatically.

 You need to separately install an instance of PostGres on your dev machine and have it running.
 You can find instructions for this [here](https://www.postgresql.org/docs/current/tutorial-install.html).
+Set up a user that matches your `.env` file, below.

 You will need to create a file called `.env` in `server/` with the following format.
 It can vary based on your own PostGres setup, but all keys must exist.